rnpbr/opennetworking-docs/docs/en/Laboratórios/Juniper/vJunos/Descoberta/index.md

 ### :fontawesome-solid-paintbrush: 9.
 Conclusion

-✅ Done!
+✅ Ready!
 Your environment is now configured, monitored, and documented in Netbox.
-Feel free to customize or expand the topology according to the objectives of your study or project, without changing the structure of the documentation, adding anything, or changing the links or references.
+Feel free to customize or expand the topology according to the objectives of your study or project. without changing the structure of the documentation, or adding anything, and do not change the links or references.